The Black Corsair: Film versions

 There have been several film versions of the novel.
 In the 1920s, director Vitale Di Stefano first brought the Corsair trilogy to the screen with a series of silent films.
 In 1937, Amleto Palermi directed the first remake of Il corsaro nero and Italian fencing champion Ciro Verratti was cast to play the Black Corsair.
 In 1944, Mexican director Chano Urueta filmed El corsario negro, the first Spanish language adaptation.
 In 1976, Kabir Bedi and Carole André were reunited to portray The Black Corsair and Honorata in another Sergio Sollima adaptation of a Salgari classic, The Black Corsair.
 Urueta's and Sollima's films are available on DVD.
 In 1999 Mondo TV (Italy) created a 26-episode animated TV series "The Black Corsair".

-Trivia
+Legacy

 In the late 19th century Emilio Salgari was Italy's foremost writer of adventure novels.
 He was knighted in 1897 in recognition for his work.
 The Black Corsair, the Chevalier Emilio, is named after himself.
 He also pays tribute to the House of Savoy, Italy's Royal family to show his gratitude.
 Yolanda, the Black Corsair's daughter is named after Princess Yolanda of Savoy.

 Salgari used A History of The Buccaneers of America by Alexandre Exquemelin as one of his main references.
 Van Guld, the Governor of Maracaibo, is based on the real life Governor of Mérida.
-The attacks on Maracaibo and Gibraltar are based on true events as are the biographies of the pirates that appear in the novel.
+The attacks on Maracaibo and Gibraltar are based on true events, in particular Henry Morgan's raid on Lake Maracaibo, as are the biographies of the pirates that appear in the novel.

 Il Corsaro Nero sold 80,000 copies in its first printing, a record in Italy at the time.

+The book in included in the list of 1001 Children's Books You Must Read Before You Grow Up by Julia Eccleshare (Universe/Rizzoli International, 2009).